Equine half digit sagittal section

 What is it in this specimen?

-Median sagittal hemisection of an equine digit, showing the distal limb from the distal third of the metacarpus/metatarsus to the hoof.
-The specimen clearly displays the first, second and third phalanges aligned in the proximal interphalangeal and distal interphalangeal joints, with well-preserved articular cartilage.
-The hoof capsule is sectioned longitudinally, allowing identification of the dorsal hoof wall, sole, and the relationship between the distal phalanx and the hoof capsule.
-On the palmar/plantar aspect, the deep digital flexor tendon can be followed to its insertion on the flexor surface of the distal phalanx, closely associated with the navicular region and surrounding soft tissues.
+This specimen displays the metacarpophalangeal/metatarsophalangeal joint, as well as the proximal and distal interphalangeal joints.
+Details of the articular cartilage and synovial cavities, including the dorsal and palmar/plantar recesses, are well depicted.
+The hoof is sectioned longitudinally, allowing for the identification of the wall, sole, and digital cushion.
+On the palmar/plantar aspect, the straight sesamoidean ligament and the deep digital flexor tendon can be identified; the latter can be followed to its insertion on the flexor surface of the distal phalanx, closely associated with the navicular bone and surrounding soft tissues.

 What we can learn from this specimen?